imranhsayed/graphql-react-app/README.md

 ## Instructions :point_right:

-.
-Graphiql is a tool that we can use as a client to make request to our server.
+* Graphiql is a tool that we can use as a client to make request to our server.
-.
-Graph Ql will be avialable at `localhost:5000/graphql`
+* x`Graph Ql will be avialable at `localhost:5000/graphql`

 ## Common Commands :computer: